inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Unlimited Quizzes.
 * Unlimited Surveys.
+* Unlimited Polls.
-* Unlimited number of sections for quizzes and surveys.
+* Unlimited number of sections for quizzes, surveys and polls.
 * Auto marking for quizzes with all multiple choice questions.
 * Ability to limit quizzes and surveys to one submission per IP address.
 * Ability to send customised notification emails.